SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 	- Data sharing in thread is much easier
 		- we have same memory address in PCB which is used by threads
 	- Creation of thread does not take extra memory as memory is already allocated in programme
 		- memory creation are called as overhead

-- every OS have CPU scheduler
+- Every OS have CPU scheduler
 	- decide what thread to be executed on the basis of
 		- Resources
 		- Priority
 		- Time
 	- CPU execute 1 thread at a time, but it do so fast it look like all thread are running parallel
-		- it is know as context switching
+		- it is know as **context switching**

 ```java
 Thread.currentThread().getName(); // Getting current thread name